umarhassan-mitodl/21a.550j-fall-2012/content/pages/assignments-and-projects/paper1.md

 For this question, you will want to draw upon the {{% resource_link f198482f-4ff8-6df2-7a34-f3d9660d0d7e "Archive reading" %}}:

-Ginsburg, Faye. "[Screen Memories: Resignifying the Traditional in Indigenous Media](https://as.nyu.edu/content/dam/nyu-as/faculty/documents/Ginsburg-ScreenMemories.pdf)."
+Ginsburg, Faye. "{{% resource_link "be0d9420-4ddf-420e-9db6-e0ae79b6e55e" "Screen Memories: Resignifying the Traditional in Indigenous Media" %}}."
 In _Media Worlds: Anthropology on New Terrain_.
 Edited by Faye Ginsburg, Lila Abu-Lughod, and Brian Larkin.
 University of California Press, 2002.
 ISBN: 9780520232310.

 You will also want to view more of the documentaries:

-[_Nanook Revisited_](http://ffh.films.com/PreviewClip.aspx?id=2983&trackingID=BVL).
+{{% resource_link "1e512dcb-dcdf-4947-9365-85b722907377" "_Nanook Revisited_" %}}.
 Directed by Claude Massot.
 Color, 60 min.
 Films for the Humanities and Sciences, 1990.

-[_Starting Fire with Gunpowder_](http://icarusfilms.com/cat97/p-s/startfir.html).
+{{% resource_link "7ed1b9bd-f4ca-45a1-bd06-519c81dd9c79" "_Starting Fire with Gunpowder_" %}}.
 Directed by Boyce Richardson.
 Color, 59 min.
 1991.